hinduhome

 Different cultures have different routes and time line to reach the God of death.
 For example Maori of Newzealand believe souls travel through the beach and go to northern most point of the island.

 Some wise men who have traveled towards polar regions has described tough journeys.
-So, based on these travle notes, priests propagated the idea that souls go to world (like polar region), where one day is one year, six months day and six months night.
+So, based on these travle notes, came the idea that souls go to world (like polar region), where one day is one year, six months day and six months night.

 Ruling and Priest class develop rituals to ensure society is under their control.
 In a way some social order is maintained.
 The spiritually potent mantras that are chanted during these rituals are supposed to have the subtle power of providing momentum to the subtle bodies of deceased ancestors so that they can progress to a higher sub-plane of existence.